Festivals-App/festivals-gateway/README.md

 ### VM deployment

-The install and update scripts should work with any system that uses *systemd* and *firewalld*.
+The install and update scripts should work with any system that uses *systemd* and *ufw*.

 Installing
 ```bash